727800350/note/cs/performance_tool.md

 The first line of output has some columns that show the average since boot, instead of the previous second.

 - r: Number of processes running on CPU and waiting for a turn.
-This provides a better signal than load averages for determining CPU saturation, as it does not include I/O. To interpret: an “r” value greater than the CPU count is saturation.
+This provides a better signal than load averages for determining CPU saturation, as it does not include I/O. To interpret: an "r" value greater than the CPU count is saturation.
 - free: Free memory in kilobytes.
 If there are too many digits to count, you have enough free memory.
-  The "free -m” command better explains the state of free memory.
+  The "free -m" command better explains the state of free memory.
 - si, so: Swap-ins and swap-outs.
-If these are non-zero, you’re out of memory.
+If these are non-zero, you're out of memory.
 - us, sy, id, wa, st: These are breakdowns of CPU time, on average across all CPUs.
-  They are user time, system time (kernel), idle, wait I/O, and stolen time (by other guests, or with Xen, the guest’s own isolated driver domain).
+  They are user time, system time (kernel), idle, wait I/O, and stolen time (by other guests, or with Xen, the guest's own isolated driver domain).

 The CPU time breakdowns will confirm if the CPUs are busy, by adding user + system time.